COPYWRITING IN ACTION COURSE INSIGHT #10

-You might be thinking this is only the case in literature, not in professional writing (marketing content, reports and articles etc.)
+You might be thinking this is only the case in literature, not in professional and strategic writing (marketing content, reports and articles etc.)

 Writing is speech, and speech has been discovered to have a scientific correlation with music.
 A ground-breaking 2003 (1) done by Purves, Schwartz and Howe at the Center for Cognitive Neuroscience [Duke University] has proven the biological and neurological connection between music and speech (2) .

 And writing is simply spoken words put down on paper (or screen).

 The Purves, Schwartz and Howe discovery was revealed to me while reading How Music Works by David Byrne (co-founder of Talking Heads).
 He quotes Purves saying that, ‘there’s a biological basis for music, and that basis is the similarity between music and speech’ (3).
 Byrne goes on to explain Purve’s discovery that the biological rationale of musical scales is a universally common human condition and our vocal melodies are embedded in our talking.
 So much so that all twelve tones in a chromatic scale fall along the same scale as speech.
 You’ll know it by reciting Do-Re-Mi-Fa-So-La-Ti-Do.
 Thus speech, like music, is tonal.
 Liguistically speaking, tonality is associated with vowels — a, e, i, o, u — because our vocal cords only vibrate during vowel production, in the same way a guitar string vibrates when strummed.
 And just as in singing, our speech tones are coloured by our tongue and palates to produce harmonic variety.
 To sum it up in the words of linguist, Christine Kenneally, it is now clear that ‘the building blocks of music are to be found in speech (4).